 Curtis Esquibel Associate Director, Latino Leadership Institute

-Adeeb Kahn Director of Corporate Social Responsibility, TIAA
+Adeeb Khan Director of Corporate Social Responsibility, TIAA

 Teresa Kostenbauer Senior Manager, University Relations and Recruitment, Arrow Electronics

 Ivan London Attorney, Bryan Cave Leighton Paisner LLP

 Abel Medrano Broker Associate, High Rock Real Estate

 Karen McNeil-Miller President & CEO, The Colorado Health Foundation

 Tameeka Smith Cofounder, E’Clat Ventures